celo-org/build-with-celo-hackathon/LIFELOOP/README.md

 Please refer to the project [wiki](https://github.com/ricCap/projectz/wiki) for an in-depth description of the project value proposition and business model.

 You can initialize the submodule using `git submodule init` in the lifeloop folder.
-Then run `git submodule update`.
+Then run `git submodule update --remote`.
 You can then follow the instructions in the submodule [README](lifeloop/README.md).

 <!-- #### Project Description
 Provide a clear statement of the challenges/issues/problems/gaps your project engages as well as a brief, high-level description of how your project engages the areas you've identified.
 What is the value of your approach?
 Who are the intended users?